pinot-contrib/pinot-docs/integrations/tableau.md

 ```
 cd ~/Library/Tableau/Drivers
 cp ~/.m2/repository/com/ning/async-http-client/1.9.21/async-http-client-1.9.21.jar .
-cp ~/.m2/repository/org/apache/pinot/pinot-jdbc-client/$PINOT_VERSION/pinot-jdbc-client-$PINOT_VERSION.jar .
-cp ~/.m2/repository/org/apache/pinot/pinot-java-client/$PINOT_VERSION/pinot-java-client-$PINOT_VERSION.jar .
+cp ~/.m2/repository/org/apache/pinot/pinot-jdbc-shaded/$PINOT_VERSION/pinot-jdbc-client-$PINOT_VERSION.jar .
 ```

-Now, verify that the three binaries are present in your `Drivers` directory.
+Now, verify that the binaries are present in your `Drivers` directory.

 ```
 ls ~/Library/Tableau/Drivers
 ...
-async-http-client-1.9.21.jar         pinot-jdbc-client-0.9.0-SNAPSHOT.jar
+async-http-client-1.9.21.jar         pinot-jdbc-shaded-0.13.0-SNAPSHOT.jar
-pinot-java-client-0.9.0-SNAPSHOT.jar
 ```

-If the output from the command on the first line of the previous snippet matches the three JAR files listed on lines 3 and 4 in the above output, then you've successfully installed the Pinot connector for Tableau Desktop.
+If the output from the command on the first line of the previous snippet matches the JAR files listed here, then you've successfully installed the Pinot connector for Tableau Desktop.

 #### Installing Pinot for Tableau Desktop on Windows